ika-rwth-aachen/carla-ros-bridge/README.md

 </p>

 > [!IMPORTANT]
 > This repository is a minimal fork of the official [ros-bridge](https://github.com/carla-simulator/ros-bridge)!
-All modifications to the original repository are documented in [FEATURES.md](./FEATURES.md).
+All initial and following modifications to the original repository are documented in [CARLOS_CHANGELOG.md](./CARLOS_CHANGELOG.md).

 > [!TIP]
 > We recommend to use the *carla-ros-bridge* as **communication actor** in our open, modular and scalable simulation framework <a href="https://github.com/ika-rwth-aachen/carlos">**CARLOS**. <img src="https://img.shields.io/github/stars/ika-rwth-aachen/carlos?style=social"/></a>